-From the gritty beauty of 5 Pointz before it was repainted to famous street artist Banksy’s 31-day residency, the streets of the Big Apple serve as canvases for public artists from all over.
+From the gritty beauty of 5 Pointz before it was repainted to famous street artist Banksy’s 31-day residency, the streets of the Big Apple serve as canvases for public artists from all over the world.

 Here are just a few of the best sidewalk masterpieces in Manhattan.

 The Bowery Mural series has showcased the top contemporary artists around the world since 2008.

 2. Crack is Wack, 128th Street & 2nd Avenue